christavanijzendoorn/JAT/docs/Help.rst

 	* crtl+Return for running current sections denoted by `%##` statements (green play button in yellow/white marking)
 	* F9 for running selected code

-This is the point where you can start using the :doc:`Gettingstarted`: and :doc:`Examples`: sections again.
-Hopefully, this helped and I always recommend using Google/Stack Overflow because the internet knows a lot and other people often have experience the same issues that you are running into.
+This is the point where you can start using the :doc:`Gettingstarted` and :doc:`Examples` sections again.
+Hopefully, this helped and I always recommend using Google/Stack Overflow because the internet knows a lot and other people often have experienced the same issues that you are running into.

 Adding new extraction methods